Why does my air conditioner smell of mildew?

 1. Clogged or Dirty Filters

-Mold can start to grow on your filters if exposed to water or if they become clogged or dirty.
+- Mold can start to grow on your filters if exposed to water or if they become clogged or dirty

 The filter traps organic particles which, when exposed to moisture, will encourage mold growth.

-If they look clogged or overly dirty, replace them.
+Check your filters – if they look clogged or overly dirty, replace them.

 2. Clogged Drip Pan

-A clogged drip pan will fill fast and leak.
+- A clogged drip pan will fill fast and leak

 This can happen due to the pan being incorrectly positioned or an actual clog around the drain port on the air conditioner.